-Hennink et al. (2010) define it as an approach that allows researchers to examine experiences of people in detail using a specific set of research methods such as discussions, observations, focus groups, interviews, content analysis, visual methods, and life histories.
+Hennink et al. (2010) define it as an approach that allows researchers to examine the experiences of people in detail using a specific set of research methods such as discussions, observations, focus groups, interviews, content analysis, visual methods, and life histories.

 However, the research approach is not limited to just applying qualitative methods.
 The current study also proposes the use of an interpretive approach to guide the development of research design.

-Denzin and Lincoln (2008) argue that qualitative research involves an interpretive or naturalistic approach to the world, which means researchers need to study phenomena in their natural setting to try and make sense of or interpret it in terms of meaning individuals bring to them.
+Denzin and Lincoln (2008) argue that qualitative research involves an interpretive or naturalistic approach to the world, which means researchers need to study phenomena in their natural setting to try and make sense of or interpret it in terms of the meaning individuals bring to them.

 Based on the research question stated previously and the objectives that have been outlined, the qualitative approach is bested suited for the current study.

 Stemming from the qualitative research approach, the current study will take a case study design.
-The primary reason for this is access to information and participants, limited to the researcher’s own workplace.
+The primary reason for this is access to information and participants, limited to the researcher’s workplace.

 Hence the reason the current research will be designed as a case study.
-Siggelkow (2007) argues that a single case study analysis can be a powerful example and can fill in gaps in existing theories.
+Siggelkow (2007) argues that a single case study analysis can be a powerful example and fill in gaps in existing theories.

 To construct a solid study, it is essential to examine previously published literature about the topic.
 For this reason, a systematic literature review will be conducted that gathers and analyses available data present.
 Using electronic databases such as Emerald Insight, Elsevier, Springer, and Google Scholar, peer-reviewed articles will be searched for appropriate for the proposed study.

 These searches will then go through rigorous selection using inclusion and exclusion criteria to be analyzed and placed in the literature review.
-It is essential to examine literature that analyses the current frameworks and methods available for selection a project, especially for those in the engineering industry.
+It is essential to examine literature that analyses the current frameworks and methods available for selecting a project, especially for those in the engineering industry.